shaching/cocos2d-js-webpack/README.md

 # cocos2d-js-webpack
-Develop Cocos2d-js with Modern Web Way.
-You can use ES6+ syntax, npm libraries and Node Http Server.
+Develop Cocos2d-js with modern web way.
+You can use ES6+ syntax, npm libraries and Node Koa2 http server.
 The Webpack4 and Babel7 are also worked together.
+And Eslint, Prettier, Airbnb Code Style will auto check quality.

 # 1. Remember install cocos2d-x SDK and Apache Ant first.
 * cocos2d-x-3.17.1